calyxir/calyx/docs/tutorial/frontend-tut.md

 {{#include ../../frontends/mrxl/mrxl/gen_futil.py:map_op}}
 ```

-And writes the value from the operation into the output memory:
+and writes the value from the operation into the output memory:
 ```py
 {{#include ../../frontends/mrxl/mrxl/gen_futil.py:map_write}}
 ```
-This final operation is complex because we must account for whether we're using an adder or a multiplier.
+This final operation is complicated because we must account for whether we're using an adder or a multiplier.
 Adders are *combinational*–they produce their output immediately–while multipliers are *sequential* and require multiple cycles to produce its output.

 When using a mutliplier, we need to explicitly set its `go` signal to one and only write the output from the multiplier into the memory when its `done` signal is asserted.